 Investing in Prints

-Article reproduced with kind permission by Business Day Art: Fair Value: Investing in prints
+Investing in prints is well analysed in this article reproduced with kind permission by Business Day Art: Fair Value: Investing in prints

 By Penny Haw, September 2007